DanialArab/Docker/README.md

           }
         }

-we have the similar tools in other development stack.
+we have similar tools in other development stacks.
 Using these database migration tools we can create database migration scripts.
-In this project our migration script is stored in migrations directory inside the backend directory and as follows:
+In this project our migration script is stored in the migrations directory inside the backend directory and is as follows:

         module.exports = {
           async up(db, client) {